 Purchase a timed entrance ticket to the tower for afternoon or early evening when more slots are available and crowds are lighter.

-The magic of Pisa truly lies in the Square of Miracles.
 If you’re going to climb the tower, I’d also buy tickets for the other buildings.
 It’s only €7 more and you’ll get the complete experience.

-If you’d like to learn more about the history with a guided tour of the tower and cathedral, this would be a nice tour option: Leaning Tower of Pisa & Cathedral: Guided Tour
+If you’d like to learn more about the history with a guided tour of the tower and cathedral, this would be a nice small group tour option: Leaning Tower of Pisa & Cathedral: Guided Tour

 Buildings In The Square Of Miracles